RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 For more information about the fields you can update with [PUT `/v1/bdbs/`]({{<relref "/rs/references/rest-api/requests/bdbs/#put-bdbs" >}}), see the [`bdbs` object]({{<relref "/rs/references/rest-api/objects/bdb/" >}}).

 ## Client examples

+You can also use client libraries to make API requests in your preferred language.

 To follow these examples, you need: